 “to develop internationally-minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world” [from IB-learner profile].

 We are proud of our students, teachers and staff who collectively took part in this innovative process which is helping us to replace the traditional ‘imperative to memorise’ with a desire to understand, to apply concepts, to relate to global contexts, to practice transfer-of-knowledge and interdisciplinary exploration, and to inquire, communicate and reflect, within the 6 years of the IB-MYP, as expressed by Gareth Hegarty, head of the IB-MYP Assessment team in Cardiff.

-We are also very proud of our Class of 2016 achievements in the IB-DP and IB-CP; nevertheless as part of a learning community we are aware that for a school there is always room for improvement and correction of former oversights, so we will analyse any past short-comings and look forward to working on these over the present academic year.
+We are also very proud of our Class of 2017 achievements in the IB-DP and of our IB-MYP exam results.
+Nevertheless, as part of a learning community we are aware that for a school there is always room for improvement and correction of former oversights, so we will analyze any past short-comings and look forward to working on these over the present academic year.